mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 ties into the Jupyter ecosystem.
 There are some alternatives to Thebe, but were essentially the same thing.
 Because of this, we more-or-less flipped a coin and chose to make use of Thebe in LibreTexts.
-Once we settled on using Thebe for Libretexts pages, we developed a plugin for CKEditor_ that allows page authors to edit and check code cells.
+Once we settled on using Thebe for LibreTexts pages, we developed a plugin for CKEditor_ that allows page authors to edit and check code cells.
 LibreTexts uses the CKEditor for WYSIWYG editing of textbook pages.
 The plugin can be found here: